The Top 5 Sources of Toxins You Need to Know About (And What You Can Do to Protect Your Health)

 Too many people use harsh household cleaners containing bleach, ammonia and other toxic chemicals that can cause health problems ranging from nausea to skin destruction, fluid in the lungs and wheezing.

 To reduce your exposure to environmental toxins: Some people choose to live in rural locations for the clean air and land.
 However, short of moving, you can do several things to avoid environmental toxins.
 You can choose the non-smoking section of restaurants and public places.
-At home, you can also switch your cleaning products to those with all-natural ingredients, like Seventh Generation brand cleaning, laundry and dishwashing supplies.
+At home, you can also switch your cleaning products to those with all-natural ingredients.

 You can also choose “green” or chemical free products, like fabrics for furniture, which often have flame retardant chemicals on them; or paint that does not have VOCs (volatile organic compounds).